iamkristian/vim-dotfiles/README.md

 __On a debian linux__

-You write
-    sudo apt-get install vim-nox
+You can write `sudo apt-get install vim-nox`

 __On OSX__

-You probably want the macvim package.
+You'll probably want the macvim package.
 Which can be found at [this link](http://code.google.com/p/macvim/)